kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 # Weekly Progress

-# Week 1
+# Week 1 of 01/19/20:

-•	The NAO is taking pictures through its built-in cameras.

-•	The pictures taken by NAO robot are saved in the connected machine and are easily accessed.
+We are starting our project by doing research for different programs and documentation.

+KRUTARTH:
+• Performed some research and found some code that could be useful in making NAO to take pictures.

+KRISTI:
-•	Pictures can be captured by using either Choregraphe or by using a self-made algorithm.
-Here, we found that images from the algorithm are better than the one from Choregraphe.
+•	Pictures can be captured by using Choregraphe as well.
+Here, we found that images from the code are better than the one from Choregraphe.

 •	The algorithm, that is used here to take pictures from NAO robot is TakePicUsingNao.py